walterfreeman/phy211/syllabus.md

 **At any time during class, feel free to interrupt me and ask questions**.
 If you do not understand something, ask.
 I don't care how many students are in the auditorium -- I almost certainly have time for your question.

+<a id="quizzes"></a>
 #### Quizzes

 We will have a few brief quizzes in class (probably eight during the semester) that may be done in either recitation or lecture.
 These will also serve as a proxy for attendance if they are held during lecture.
+There are no makeups for the quizzes, although you may replace one quiz grade with the associated exam grade if your recitation participation average was satisfactory during that unit.

+<a id="homework"></a>
 #### Homework

 Homework in this class is designed as a tool to help you develop the problem-solving skills needed to understand physical situations on your own.